Sang Pūjā: Vajrayāna Offering Practice

-Sang Offering according to the Lamé Tukdrub Barché Künsel
+Cleansing Offering (sang) according to the Lamé Tukdrup Barché Künsel

 Accomplishing the Guru’s Wisdom Mind, Dispeller of All Obstacles